What is Ankylosing Spondylitis?

-If NSAIDs don’t give relief, stronger medicines like disease-modifying anti-rheumatic drugs (DMARD) which suppresses your immune system and inflammatory reaction in the body are recommended.
+If NSAIDs don’t give relief, stronger medicines like disease-modifying anti-rheumatic drugs (DMARD) which suppress your immune system and inflammatory reaction in the body are recommended.

-These immunosuppressive medicines may give quick relief but the disease may return on stopping these medicines.
-These medicines have many side-effects, and they are habit-forming.
-Blood tests are advised from time to time to the patients, who are on these medicines for a long time, to keep a watch on its side-effects.
+These immunosuppressive medicines may give quick relief but the disease may return after stopping these medicines.
+These medicines have many side effects, and they are habit-forming.
+Blood tests are advised from time to time for patients, who are on these medicines for a long time, to keep a watch on their side effects.

 Biologics: Tumor necrosis factor (TNF) blocker or an interleukin 17 (IL-17) inhibitor: